-❖ The school operates a Team Points System.
+- The school operates a Team Points System.
 All children are given a Team Point Card.
 A child is awarded a team point for effort, attitude, achievement.
-The member of staff awarding the point signs the card to award a point, ensuring the child knows the reason.

-- ❖ Once the child has 25points, a 1st Team point certificate is awarded.
+The member of staff awarding the point signs the card to award a point, ensuring the child knows the reason. - Once the child has 25points, a 1st Team point certificate is awarded.
 The certificate is awarded in Celebration Assembly.
 The children then work towards a 2nd, 3rd, 4th certificate and so on.
 25 points more points are needed for each certificate. (eg 50points = 2nd team point certificate.) - The children are in teams Swans, Kingfishers, Herons- and the points that each child collects contribute to their team's total.
 The leading team is announced each week.
 This promotes collective as well as individual responsibility through 'team effort.' - Through congratulation and praise by class teachers, teaching assistants, lunchtime supervisers and other adults in school.
 This can include sharing recognition with other members of the class/group, and parents at the end of the school day. - Children may be asked to take work or explain to the headteacher about an excellent effort or achievement.
-When this happens children are entered into the Gold Book and a Gold Certificate is awarded in Celebration assembly. - The Headteacher awards a weekly Superstar Certificate. - Celebration also acknowledges effort and /or achievement out of school- visits, events, tournaments, sports - ❖ Attendance Certificates are awarded termly for 100% attendance.
-Gold(100%) Silver(99%) and Bronze(98%) certificates are awarded at the end of each school year where overall attendance is above 98%.
+When this happens children are entered into the Gold Book and a Gold Certificate is awarded in Celebration assembly. - There are also opportunities for children to be rewarded for demonstrating Christian values (ie perseverance awards / courage awards) The Headteacher awards a weekly Superstar Certificate, with a particular focus, but not exclusively on our Christian Values. - Celebration also acknowledges effort and /or achievement out of school- visits, events, tournaments, sports - Attendance Certificates are awarded termly for 100% attendance.
+Gold(100%) Silver(99%) and Bronze(98%)attendance certificates are awarded at the end of each school year where overall attendance is above 98%.
 The 'three mousekateers' are awarded to the class with the best weekly attendance.